 - Temperature logger

 - Humidity sensor

 - Fresh air vent

 The shipping container CSC plate is attached to one of the doors on the outside and is similar to the compliance plate you’ll find in the engine bay of your car.

 These plates are affixed to the container at the time of manufacture and it basically stipulates that the container meets the required standards for the service it was designed for.

-That’s the basic anatomy of your standard shipping container and reefer container, the two most common forms of container in use.
-Shipping containers designed for specialised purposes will have other components, but for the most part they’ll contain the parts that are covered in this post as well.
+That’s the basic anatomy of the standard shipping container and reefer container, the two most common forms of the container in use.
+Shipping containers designed for specialised purposes will have other components, but for the most part, they’ll contain the parts that are covered in this post as well.